 - Agree to accept a commission and serve in the Army on Active Duty or in a Reserve component (Army Reserve or Army National Guard)

 Engineering – research, development and technical management in various engineering fields

 Computer Science – programming, systems analysis, development

 Law – labor, claims, international contracts, military justice, legal assistance

 Management – intelligence, security forces, personnel, supply, finance, communications, electronics, munitions

-JROTC Cadets: Start with your Cadet Chain of Command or your Senior Army Instructor or Military Science Instructor.
+JROTC Cadets: Start by contacting your Cadet Chain of Command, Senior Army Instructor or Military Science Instructor.